Irene Franchini

 Irene Franchini (born 23 July 1981) is an Italian recurve and compound archer and part of the national team.

 She competed in the team event and individual event at the 2000 Summer Olympics.
 She won the gold medal at the 2016 World Indoor Archery Championships in the compound women's individual event and the bronze medal in the compound women's team event.
-Together with her teammates Franchini won the bronze medal at the 2021 European Archery Championships in Antalya, Turkey.
+Together with her teammates, Franchini won the bronze medal at the 2021 European Archery Championships in Antalya, Turkey.

+In 2024 during the 2024 World Archery 3D Championships in Mokrice Castle (Slovenia) she won gold in the individual Compound Bow category, gold in the women's team together with Sabrina Vannini, Iuana Bassi and Cinzia Noziglia and gold in the mixed team category together with Marco Bruno.